 F&M’s Faculty and Staff Diversity, Inclusion, and Equity Initiatives

 Several initiatives to improve diversity, inclusion, and equity at F&M are underway in order to continue to offer an excellent liberal arts education.
-Faculty and staff are spearheading activies to recruit and retain faculty from diverse backgrounds and build facility in inclusive pedagogy across the disciplines.
+Faculty and professional staff are spearheading activities to recruit and retain faculty from diverse backgrounds and promote inclusive pedagogies across the disciplines.
 Our overarching goal is to effect broader cultural change to create an enviroment of inclusion and respect that permeates our campus community.

 Some of our recent accomplishments include:

 1. Sponsored ten on-campus workshops that explored strategies for encouraging and realizing the benefits of enhanced faculty diversification as well as inclusive pedagogies.
 Topics have included themes such as: best practices for mentoring, implicit bias, strategies for hiring a diverse professoriate, student belonging, decolonizing intellectual life at F&M, promoting success for lower income students, inclusive pedagogies for STEM disciplines, and #metooSTEM.

 2. Created a series of hiring workshops for departments who are interested in exploring best practices in diversifying the professoriate.

 3. In May 2019 the campus held several all-day diversity and inclusion forums to promote a better understanding of and capacity for leading and supporting change that makes excellence inclusive at F&M. We partnered with the Emeritus Consulting Group (ECG) to create three days of professional development for more than eighty faculty, professional staff, and senior officers.

 4. Two departments and one program (History, BOS, and Public Health) have undertaken curricular reviews to think about ways that their curriculum can help students explore cultures, life experiences, and worldviews different from their own.
 If your department or program is interested in undertaking a similar analysis, fill out this form.